 The Loan Process and Terms

-When applying for a secured loan, you will need to provide the lender with proof of ownership for the asset you plan to use as collateral.
-After the lender verifies the collateral and checks your creditworthiness, they will make an offer that includes the loan amount, repayment terms, and secured loan rates.
+For a secured loan, you will need to provide proof of ownership for the asset you intend to secure against the loan.
+Once the lender has assessed the collateral, and conducted a credit check, they will make you an offer, including the amount of the available loan and repayment terms as well as the secured loan rates they are willing to offer you.

 Comparing Secured Loans to Unsecured Loans

-Now that we understand what a secured loan is, let’s compare it to an unsecured loan, which is a loan that doesn’t require any collateral.
-Both types of loans have their advantages and disadvantages, so it’s important to know how they differ.
+Now that we know what a secured loan is, let’s compare it to an unsecured loan -– a loan that doesn’t require collateral.
+There are a lot of pros and cons to both types, and understanding their differences is key.

 Secured Loan Example vs. Unsecured Loan

-- Loan Amount: With a secured loan, you can typically borrow more money since the loan is backed by collateral.
+- Loan Amount - You will usually be able to borrow more money since the loan is backed by collateral.

-- Approval Process: Secured loans are often easier to qualify for, especially for those with less-than-perfect credit, because the collateral provides added security.
+- Approval Process: Secured loans may be easier to qualify for, particularly for those with blemished credit.
+The collateral reduces the lender's risk.

-- Repayment Terms: Secured loans generally offer longer repayment terms, while unsecured loans tend to have shorter terms and higher payments.
+- Repayment Terms: Secured loans tend to come with longer repayment terms, while unsecured loans may have shorter terms and higher payments.

-If you're debating whether to go for a secured or unsecured loan, understanding these key differences will help you make the best decision for your situation.
+If you find yourself in a dilemma over whether to take a secured or unsecured loan, being aware of these differences will help you choose which is right for you.

-- Lower interest rates: Since the lender has collateral, they are taking on less risk, which translates to lower secured loan rates.
+- Lower interest rates: Since the lender has collateral to work with, they face less risk and this is reflected in lower secured loan rates.

-- Higher borrowing limits: You can often borrow larger amounts compared to unsecured loans because of the collateral involved.
+- Higher borrowing limits: You can sometimes borrow more than you’d be able to with an unsecured loan, due to the collateral involved.

-- Risk of losing your collateral: If you default on the loan, the lender can take the asset you’ve pledged as collateral.
-This could mean losing your home, car, or other valuable possessions.
+- Risk losing what you pledge as collateral: If you default on the loan, you’ll have to forfeit the asset you pledged as collateral.
+This could include your home, your car or some other valuable asset.

 What Happens if You Default on a Secured Loan?

-If you miss payments or fail to repay your loan, the lender can begin the process of seizing your collateral.
-For example, with a secured personal loan backed by your car, the lender could repossess the vehicle if you don't make the payments.
-For a mortgage, the lender could foreclose on your home.
+If you miss payments, or default on your loan, the lender can begin the process of claiming your collateral.
+For example, if you have a secured personal loan where your car serves as collateral, the lender could repossess your car if you don’t make the payments and you likely would still owe the lender money.
+For a mortgage, the bank could foreclose on your home.

-But what if the asset doesn’t sell for enough to cover the debt?
-In many cases, you may still owe money after the repossession or foreclosure, depending on the cash loan terms.
-The lender may sue you for the remaining balance, which can create a deficiency judgment and negatively affect your credit report.
+But what if the asset will not sell for enough to pay off the debt?
+You may owe money on it even after the repossession or foreclosure, depending on the cash loan terms.
+The lender may sue you for the net amount owed and produce a deficiency judgment against you which damages your credit report.

-What to Do if You Can’t Repay a Secured Loan
+What to Do if You can’t pay back a secured loan

-- Contact your lender: Many lenders are willing to work with you if you’re facing financial difficulties.
-You may be able to renegotiate the loan terms or set up a temporary forbearance plan.
+- Contact your lender: A lot of lenders will work something out with you if you’re in a tight financial situation, whether that might come down to renegotiating the loan terms or going on a temporary forbearance plan.

-- Seek financial help: There are many nonprofit organizations and financial counselors who can help you navigate debt and find solutions to avoid default.
+- Get financial help: People in financial trouble can find help from many nonprofit organizations and financial counselors to impact debt and prevent default.

 Practical Advice for Borrowers